satellitecomponent/Neurite/localhost_servers/README.md

 wolfram-alpha, a Node.js server interfacing with Wolfram Alpha located in the wolfram-alpha directory

-ai-proxy, a Node.js server for handling api calls between Neurite's js interface and local or cloud hosted large langauge models.
+ai-proxy, a Node.js server for handling api calls between Neurite's js interface and local or cloud hosted large language models.

 automation, a Node.js server for running Neurite via Playwright, currently used for a headless browser option as well as for taking automated screenshots of Neurite.